jceaser/nova-hello-world/micro-lesons/javascript/01-basics.md

         </body>
     </html>

 You can download the file from [here][hello-html].
 You will need to save the file after it loads by using "Save As…" from the File menu or pressing control-s on a Windows computer or Command-s on a Mac.
+You may need to put `.html` at the end to force the computer to see the file as a web page and not a "text" file.

+> **Side Note**: most computers let the user tag a file with a "file type".
+A file type helps both people and computers guess what may be in the file.
+You can set an extention by ending the file name with what is called an "extension".
+An extension is a word or set of letters that come after period.
+The meaning of extensions are commonly agreed on.
+For HTML file you end a file with `html`, for example our hello world file should be called: "hello-world.html".
+If the file was a JavaScript file, we would end a file with ".js".

 Next you will need a program called a "Text Editor".
 A text editor is like a word processor but has different features.
 A text editor will save a file with just the text part of a document.
 No color, not font information, nothing but text.
 Word uses a special format to save all this formating information, but a text editor does not, the letters you type are all that show up.
 All programing languages use text files to store code, and for this reason a Text Editor is needed.